Stop the World – I Want to Get Off: Film adaptation

-A 1966 Warner Bros. release was little more than a filmed version of a staged production.
+A 1966 Warner Bros.
+Pictures release was little more than a filmed version of a staged production.
 Directed by Philip Saville, it featured additional material by Alan and Marilyn Bergman, David Donable, and Al Ham.
 The cast included Tony Tanner and Millicent Martin.
 Neither a critical nor commercial success, it was nominated for an Academy Award for Best Adapted Music Scoring.
 The film deleted the German mistress sequence and substituted a Japanese mistress.
 Newley, Bricusse and Donable wrote the updated Japanese song.
 Al Ham and Marilyn and Alan Bergman wrote the finale "I Believed It All", which is not in the original stage version.
 In the film version, the show ends with "What Kind of Fool Am I?"
 There is no birth of a grandson, nor of Littlechap choosing to die in his stead and being reborn, as in the original musical play.
 With the exception of "Typische Deutsche," the original score is transferred complete.

 Sammy Davis Jr. and Marian Mercer reprised their Broadway revival roles for Sammy Stops the World, a 1978 television adaptation taped at the Terrace Theater in Long Beach, California.
 It was theatrically released in a limited engagement in various American cities on September 21, 1979.
 As with the prior adaptation, this was neither a critical nor commercial success.
 Dennis Hunt of the Los Angeles Times said that "there are closeups and attempts at creative editing in this film but these elements aren't nearly enough to make it more than a statically filmed play"; he added that "this is a star vehicle but he can't really make it go.
 Davis, who can be an overpowering presence on stage, doesn't come across vividly and forcefully in this play-movie.
 It's not totally his fault.
 His efforts don't add up to much because he has no exceptional material to work with.
 Putting Davis in this production is like renting a cannon and filling it with blanks."
-Tom McElfresh of The Cincinnati Enquirer wrote:

-The 103 minutes of film resulting from this ill-advised project are as boring, depressing and irritating an exercise in how not to make a movie as has ever been exhibited for money.

-What a waste of Sammy Davis Jr.'s [dynamite] talent!!

-It's as though 50 years of progress in filmmaking technique had never occurred.
-You're yanked out of 1979 and right back to the stilted, artificial days of Adolph Zukor and Jesse Lasky's "famous players in famous plays."
-Only Zukor and Lasky paid more attention to production values than did the makers of this disaster.